 #12: Lights at Lafarge (Coquitlam, BC)

-Lights at Lafarge is a beautiful holiday tradition at Lafarge Lake in Coquitlam.
+Lights at Lafarge is a beautiful family Christmas activity at Lafarge Lake in Coquitlam.
 Hundreds of thousands of lights wrapping their way around the lake in multiple themed zones.
 The lake walk is a 1.2 km loop (a nice easy stroll), accessible for strollers (although it gets crowded).
 Dogs are allowed on a leash.

 New for this year is a singing Christmas tree.
 There are also pop-up activities including scavenger hunts, caroling and special themed nights.
 There’s also a concession nearby if you want to grab snacks or hot chocolate.